 If you want to get your site back and you’re on SharePoint Online, you need to move fast.
 Microsoft stores 14 days worth of backups for your site, and since the typical procedure for site restore takes 7-10 days, you don’t have any time to waste.
 Open a support ticket for site restore from your Admin Center ASAP!

-I just wanted to re-design my whole site…
+I just wanted to get rid of the whole Site Collection

-After deleting the site collection, and removing it from the recycle bin, you can then recreate the site collection with the url that was reserved to it before.
+After deleting the site collection, and removing it from the recycle bin (see this for more info on how to do that!), you can then recreate the site collection with the URL that was reserved to it before.

 If you didn’t remove the root site, but rather a subsite (or a “subweb”), they’ll be in the site collection recycle bin.
 See this article for more information: https://sharepoint.stackexchange.com/questions/173481/sharepoint-2013-deleted-subsites-not-going-in-recycle-bin